 - Cherubino in Mozart's The Marriage of Figaro.

 - Octavian of Richard Strauss' Der Rosenkavalier is a young man, who at one point disguises himself as a woman; his part is played by female singers.

 - Peter Pan:

 - The title role is traditionally played by a woman onstage.
 The only male actor to have played Peter Pan on Broadway is Jack Noseworthy, who understudied the role as part of Jerome Robbins' Broadway.
-(Peter Pan was played by a boy actor in the 2003 film.)

 - Curiously enough, J. M. Barrie himself wanted the role of Captain Hook to be played by the same actor as Mrs. Darling, rather than Mr. Darling.